microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-ecan-fifo/README.md

 ![image](../images/microchip.jpg)

-## TRANSMITTING MULTIPLE MESSAGES FROM CAN1 AND RECEIVING IT IN CAN2 FIFO
+## Transmitting multiple messages from CAN1 and receiving it in CAN2 FIFO

 ## Description: